Retrieving datapoints

 Retrieve cside fingerprinting datapoints after `/client` returns a session token.

 The browser does not need to know what sendClientTelemetry(externalIds?) sends internally.
-Call the function, read the returned session token, and let your backend use that session token with https://api.cside.com/token/v1/client or https://api.cside.com/token/v1/clientId to retrieve identification, bot, browser, device, IP, and environment datapoints.
+Call the function, read the returned session token, and let your backend exchange that session token with https://api.cside.com/token/v2/verify to retrieve fingerprint, bot, browser, device, IP, and environment datapoints.

 Local demo environments may proxy POST /token/v1/* for testing.
-In production, your deployed backend should call these endpoints directly.
+In production, your deployed backend should call the authenticated POST /token/v2/verify endpoint directly.

 End-to-end flow